NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Courtesan.md

 * * *

-**Effect** You pass the card over your face and become exactly who you need to be; you cast [[Spells/Illusory Disguise|Illusory Disguise]].
+**Effect** You pass the card over your face and become exactly who you need to be; you cast [[Illusory Disguise|Illusory Disguise]].
 The rank of the spell is one-half your level, rounded down (minimum 6th level).
 You can change your appearance again at any time during the duration by using a three-action activity, which has the concentrate trait.
 While under these effects, your Deception checks to Impersonate are one degree of success greater when you use them against a creature that is a lower level than yourself.

 *Source: Pathfinder #192: Worst of All Possible Worlds* *OGL*